Raymanyemao/Ti-DL/README.md

 ### Windows ###
 Run the exe.

-Tidal-DL can also be used via command line.
+Qobuz-DL can also be used via command line.
 Ex:
 ```
-usage: Tidal-DL.py [-h] [-url URL] [-q Q] [-p P] [-list LIST] [-c C] [-s S]
+usage: Qobuz-DL.py [-h] [-url URL] [-q Q] [-p P] [-list LIST] [-c C] [-s S]
-                   [-k K]
+                   [-k K] [-proxy PROXY] [-comment COMMENT]

 optional arguments:
   -h, --help        show this help message and exit
-  -url URL    Tidal web player URL.
+  -url URL          Qobuz Player or Qobuz store URL.
   -q Q              Download quality.
-1 = low (96 kbps), 2 = high (320 kbps), 3 =
-              lossless, 4 = HI_RES.
+5 = 320 kbps MP3, 6 = 16-bit FLAC, 7 =
+                    24-bit / =< 96kHz FLAC, 27 = best avail - 24-bit / >96 kHz
+                    =< 192 kHz FLAC.
 If the chosen qual is unavailable, the
                     next best option will be used as a fallback.
   -p P              Where to move album after downloading.
-Make sure you wrap this
+Make sure you wrap
-              up in double quotes.
+                    this up in double quotes.
   -list LIST        Download from a list of URLs. -list <txt filename>.
   -c C              Cover size to fetch.
-1 = 160x160, 2 = 320x320, 3 = 640x640, 4 =
+1 = 230x230, 2 = 600x600.
-              1280x1280.
   -s S              File naming scheme.
 1 = "01. ", 2 = "01 -"
   -k K              Leave folder.jpg in album dir.
 Y or N.
+  -proxy PROXY      <IP address>:<port>.
+Must be https.
+This can't be used to
+                    bypass Qobuz's region restrictions for track downloading.
+                    It only prevents 404s.
+  -comment COMMENT  Custom comment.
+You can also input "URL" to write the
+                    album URL to the field.
+Make sure you wrap this up in
+                    double quotes.
 ```
 # Update Log
 ## Tidal-DL ##